khairulhasanmd/OpenBBTerminal/website/content/terminal/guides/advanced/customizing-the-terminal.md

 - `rich` whether to apply a colorful rich terminal (default is yes).
 - `richpanel` whether to apply a colorful rich terminal panel (default is yes).
 - `ion` whether to enable interactive mode of MATPLOTLIB (default is yes).
-- `watermark` whether to include the watermark of OpenBB Terminal in figures (default is yes).
+- `watermark` whether to include the watermark of Finance Analysis in figures (default is yes).
 - `cmdloc` whether the location of the command is displayed in figures (default is yes).
 - `tbhint` whether usage hints are displayed in the bottom toolbar (default is yes).